 Audiovisual Death: Renewed Cinematic Life

 So far, the idea of a spectre of death hanging over proceedings, or at the more everyday level when it comes to social and interpersonal experience, can give the impression of relentless bleakness.
-Yet the very same deaths – big-picture and small, as I have described – are also the key to this cinema’s very real pleasures, creativity, and at every turn proper sense of intensely valuable, renewed life.
+Yet the very same deaths – big-picture and small, as I have described – are also central to this cinema’s very real pleasures, creativity, and, at every turn, its proper sense of intensely valuable, renewed life.
 It is in the openings generated by the films’ charting of these multiple deaths and failures that we find the true resonance and genuinely life-affirming, but always challenging, impact of Kiarostami’s cinema.

 Despite appearing on the surface to be more narratively grounded, featuring a child protagonist and a more unambiguously happy conclusion, Where is the Friend’s House? is a subtly radical film that inflicts a series of deaths on the feature film’s formal conventions.
-The emphasis on social and interpersonal conflict addressed above results in some lengthy and, for some viewers no doubt, frustratingly repetitive scenes, in which little or no narrative progress appears to take place.
-Yet the long, halting interaction between Ahmed and his mother is a miniature masterpiece for the way it spatially and temporally orchestrates the dynamics of its domestic scenario and rich observations on the level of human and cinematic performance.
+The emphasis on social and interpersonal conflict addressed above results in some lengthy and ‘repetitive’ scenes, in which little or no narrative progress appears to take place.
+Yet the long, halting scene between Ahmed and his mother is a miniature masterpiece for the way it spatially and temporally orchestrates the dynamics of its domestic scenario and rich observations on the level of human and cinematic performance.
 Here is a kind of realist cinema that in being so attuned to the tiny everyday failures of communication and understanding between people who should know each other intimately, becomes fragmentary, elliptical and circular.

 The scenes with the old man occur entirely after dark and the film has now transformed from offering a beautifully framed and observed, muted but demanding realist aesthetic to a rather dream-like dimension enforced by comparably theatrical sound and image compositions marked by exaggerated lighting effects and multiple perspectival and graphic play with windows, doors, walls and passageways.
 (Along with parts of Taste of Cherry, this long sequence is the closest Kiarostami’s cinema ever gets to a kind of expressionism.)
 Such a gradual shift of register challenges us to account for what kind of cinema we are faced with here.
 But the long nocturnal section of the film – which, as with virtually all the scenes in the Iranian productions under discussion, takes place almost entirely outdoors – in which we feel a stretched, ‘excessive’ temporality and spatial expansion, is contrasted radically with a significant ellipsis that joins this long sequence to the scene where all of a sudden we see Ahmed back at home.